pioui/multimodal_classification_vae/README.md

 ## Project Description

 This repository provides a framework for multimodal data classification using Variational Autoencoder (VAE).
-The goal is to classify multimodal data and analyze uncertainty in the classification process.
+The goal is to classify multimodal remote sensing data and analyze uncertainty in the classification process.
 It is based on the work done by Pierre Boyeau in his repository decision-making-vaes.

 ## Installation
 Create conda envirioment